 Many companies have a suggestion box, usually in the break room or somewhere visible, but out of the way.
 Perhaps a simple box with slips of paper and a pencil nearby, perhaps a wooden box with a prominent sign, it’s a common but little-used fixture of the office.
-That’s not because your team lacks ideas, though; it’s because the suggestion box is outmoded.
+That’s not because your team lacks ideas, though.
+It’s because the company suggestion box is outmoded.

 What’s In A Box?

 There are two fundamental problems with the old-school suggestion box.
 It’s a metaphorical black box, and it uses outdated methods and technologies.
 To get a sense of the first, ask your team what they think happens to suggestions put in the box.
 In fact, see if they even know who’s responsible for the suggestion box.
-It’s unlikely anybody will know; you might even get a few people asking if you even have a suggestion box.
+It’s unlikely anybody will know.
+You might even get a few people asking if you even have a company suggestion box.

 So, how do we modernize the suggestion box?